API Reference

 corresponding probability values (first axis is time).

-Array containing the mean values of all hyper-parameters of the given transition model
+Array containing the sequences of mean values of the given hyper-parameter

 ndarray